 Governments have a monopoly on defining legal tender, and only they can issue silver coins with official face values, meaning a coin will never be worth less than its stated denomination.

-Because of this, silver coins are widely recognized and backed by the issuing government, which backs their purity, metal content, measures, and weight, providing strong assurance of authenticity and high liquidity when selling.
+Because of this, silver coins are widely recognized and backed by the issuing government, which backs their purity, metal content, measures, and weight, providing strong assurance of authenticity and strong demand.

 In practical terms, this legal tender status means a 1 oz American Silver Eagle could technically be used to make a one-dollar purchase, even though its market value is far higher.